UW-COSMOS/project-docs/presentations_reports/phase3/README.md

         - Deployment of `xdd-covid-19` run through v0.4.0 release candidate
             - "In-place" deployment, so no set names or route changes.
             - Object IDs retreivable from previous runs, but API only serves up latest results.
+    - 3 March 2021 - API updates deployed
+        - API key requirement is enforceable via environment variable (on in our deployment)
+        - Bring back extracted object bytes on `/document`
+        - Add object type filter on `/document`
+        - Bugfix: treatment of boolean parameters (`ignore_bytes`, `inclusive`) is consistent and meaningful.
+        - Docstrings added for `/document`, `/object`

 2. API
     - API service migrated into CHTC Infrastructure